This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Mariposa Grove, the most famous grove of giant redwoods in the park, is accessible from the South Entrance of the park near Wawona.
 Two smaller groves, Tuolumne and Merced are near Crane Flat.
 All of these areas are worth taking the time to visit.

 Distance: 196 miles

 To familiarise yourself with the heart of San Francisco, you may want to explore the Barbary Coast Trail, a 3.8 mile stroll (or drive) following bronze medallions set in the sidewalks that connect 20 of the city’s most important locations.
-To maximize your time, consider a San Francisco Go Card, which includes a Golden Gate Bay Cruise, Gray Line Trolley Tour around the city, a cable car ride, the Exploratorium, Six Flags Theme Park, the San Francisco Museum of Modern Art, San Francisco Botanical Garden, the Aquarium of the Bay, National Liberty Ship, Conservatory of Flowers, wine tasting in Napa Valley and more!
+To maximise your time, consider a San Francisco Go Card, which includes a Golden Gate Bay Cruise, Gray Line Trolley Tour around the city, a cable car ride, the Exploratorium, Six Flags Theme Park, the San Francisco Museum of Modern Art, San Francisco Botanical Garden, the Aquarium of the Bay, National Liberty Ship, Conservatory of Flowers, wine tasting in Napa Valley and more.

 One of our favourite attractions in 'Frisco is the mind blowing California Academy Of Sciences.

 Distance: 290 milesHearst Castle, officially the San Simeon National Historic State Park.
 This is where William Randolph Hurst built his 158 room camp.
 Make time to stop in Monterey, with its quintessential California coast, and Carmel By The Sea, one of the best, if not the best art town in America.

 Call the travel experts at Bon Voyage to discuss your perfect California and Arizona Small and Friendly Hotels holiday.

 very helpful, taking a genuine interest looking to find the best deal and any offers to improve the holiday.